 The first thing you will need to do is to talk to one or more professors about the project you have in mind, and about the possibility of their taking you on as advisor.
-Then you will need to fill out an application and submit it to the Director of Undergraduate Studies (DUS); at present this is Mariska Leunissen.
-Click here for the application form.
+Then you will need to fill out an Honors Thesis Application and submit it to the Director of Undergraduate Studies (DUS); at present this is Mariska Leunissen.

-Once you have been approved to write an Honors Thesis and you have connected with an advisor, the last thing you need to do is fill out an Honors Thesis Contract (get that by clicking here), get it signed by your advisor, and give it to the DUS.
+Once you have been approved to write an Honors Thesis and you have connected with an advisor, the last thing you need to do is fill out an Honors Thesis Contract, get it signed by your advisor, and give it to the DUS.